China–Madagascar relations

-China–Madagascar relations refer to the bilateral relations between China and Madagascar.
-China and Madagascar established diplomatic relations on November 6, 1972.
-China has an embassy in Antananarivo and Madagascar has an embassy in Beijing.
+The People's Republic of China and Madagascar established diplomatic relations in November 1972.
+The two countries established a comprehensive strategic partnership in 2017.

 Diplomatic relations

 The People's Republic of China and Madagascar established diplomatic ties on 6 November 1972.
 The two governments signed a trade agreement in January 1974, a trade, economic and technical cooperation agreement in June 1995, an agreement on the establishment of a mixed commission for economic and commercial cooperation and an agreement on bilateral investment promotion and protection in November 2005.

 In March 2017, China and Madagascar established a comprehensive cooperation partnership, and the two sides signed a memorandum of understanding on the joint promotion of the Belt and Road Initiative.
 Madagascar is among the first African countries to sign a cooperation document on BRI with China.

 In January 2019, He Wei, special envoy of Chinese leader, CCP general secretary Xi Jinping and vice chairman of the National Committee of CPPCC, visited Madagascar and attended the inauguration ceremony of newly elected President Andry Rajoelina.
 In November 2019, Chinese Vice Premier Sun Chunlan visited Madagascar, met with President Rajoelina and Prime Minister Christian Ntsay, and visited the Chinese Medical Mission to Madagascar.